beegee-tokyo/WisBlock-Seismic-Sensor/README.md

 # Data packet format

 The data packet is encoded in an extended CayenneLPP format based on the [_**CayenneLPP format**_](https://github.com/ElectronicCats/CayenneLPP) provided by ElectronicCats.
 This format is supported by most LoRaWAN network servers and integrations, but as an extended version is used here, it will need a custom payload decoder.
-A set of payload decoders for different LoRaWAN network servers and integrations are in the [_**decoders**_](./decoders) folder.
+Standardized payload decoders for different LoRaWAN network servers and integrations can be found in the [_**RAKwireless_Standardized_Payload**_](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) repo.

 The channel ID's used for the different values are: